How to Start a Dog Walking Business

 Owning a dog walking business can be a fun way to get out and enjoy nature with man’s best friend.

-A normal day for a dog walker consists of arriving at other people’s homes and taking their dog(s) for walks.
+A typical day for a dog walker consists of arriving at other people’s homes and taking their dog(s) for walks.
 You may take them to a park to play for a while.
-After returning the dogs to their homes you may pick up another dog or group of dogs, and you’re off again.
+After returning the dogs, you may pick up another dog or group of dogs, and you’re off again.

 Consider walking several dogs at a time.
-If the dogs are friendly and can be walked with other dogs at the same time you can maximize your earnings.
+If the dogs are friendly and can be walked with other dogs, you can maximize your earnings.

-Also, consider offering extra services such as dog sitting, grooming, or training to give you a larger scope of work.
+Also, consider offering extra services such as dog sitting, grooming, or training to give you a broader scope of services.

 - Scheduling walks and routes

 - Walking dogs according to a schedule

 General Hours of Operation: This varies according to the dog owner’s needs, it may be during the day or later in the evening.

 Also, plan a few minutes to prepare, schedule, gather treats, and complete your billing.

 Equipment, Supplies, & Services During Start-up OR In The Future: